Living Arrangements (Temporary & Permanent)

 How long do you expect residents to be in temporary accommodation before we can return?

 There will need to be further investigations of the building and then any resulting remediation work will need to take place.
 While we do not yet have a fixed timeline, we are working with the structural engineers and our third-party advisers to establish this as soon as possible and begin work.
-The reality is that we are looking at a period of several months.
-Temporary alternative accommodation is being extended to January 2027, to provide you with reassurance and stability.
+Temporary alternative accommodation is being extended to 2027, to provide you with reassurance and stability.

 Is permanent rehousing available and can we move outside the borough of Newham, but remain in London?

 If you would prefer to move permanently, our team are happy to speak to you about your options.
-Given the huge demand on housing in Stratford and Newham, partly as a result of this relocation, it is likely to be far quicker to find you an alternative permanent home should you have the flexibility to move further afield.
+Given the huge demand on housing in Stratford and Newham, it is likely to be far quicker to find you an alternative permanent home should you have the flexibility to move further afield.

 If I am not comfortable moving in with temporary propping can I get a permanent move?